-An urban myth in the United States says that in 1899 the head of the United States Patent Office would have said that this dependency should close because everything was already invented.
-Commissioner Charles H Duell has been held responsible for such a statement, who would have seen that, after the typewriter, photography, film and the car, there was little left to patent.
+An urban myth in the United States says that in 1899, the United States Patent Office head would have said that this dependency should close because everything was invented.
+Commissioner Charles H Duell has been held responsible for such a statement because there was little left to patent after the typewriter, photography, film, and the car.

 A century later, at totally different times, the business world was surprised by a statement in the best style of Commissioner Duell: “Well, much has been written about how the home TV is going to become something like a computer (and vice versa).
 People will sit in front of this electronic wonder and enjoy shows, read the news, play, interact, compute, and everything you say and send.
 I doubt that all this will happen, but what if it happened?
 Will all those wonderful machines make people smarter?
 (Trout and Rivkin, 1997)”.

-By the time these words were published, the world began to marvel at two things, which without having developed much, had already changed everyone’s life.
-The first was the cell phone whose arrival came in 1983 when Motorola launched its Dynatac 8000x model, which weighed almost a kilogram and had an autonomy of one hour in conversation and eight in standby.
+By the time these words were published, the world had begun to marvel at two things that had already changed everyone’s life.
+The first was the cell phone, whose arrival came in 1983 when Motorola launched its Dynatac 8000x model, which weighed almost a kilogram and had an autonomy of one hour in conversation and eight in standby.
 The company had invested 100 million dollars in its development (Ranchal, 2014).
-Three generations of phones would succeed to reach today’s advances.
-The second was the internet with its nascent tools among which the email stood out.
-Then the use of the network was limited to exchanging mails and having a global library with the most up-to-date information on the planet.
-Identifying and locating certain information was a difficult task (Delgado, 2018).
+Three generations of phones would succeed in reaching today’s advances.
+The second was the internet with its nascent tools, among which the email stood out.
+The limited use of the network to exchanging emails and having a global library with the most up-to-date information on the planet was a difficult task (Delgado, 2018).

-When it seemed that substantially different advances would continue, the world dedicated itself to enjoy social networks as the most inclusive, independent, spontaneous and with great advantages that gradually began to be known with each day of technological advancement.
-One by one each social network was appearing and gaining adherents: LinkedIn in 2003, Facebook in 2004, Twitter in 2006, Instagram in 2010 or Pinterest in 2011 just to mention the most popular and used in our environment.
+When it seemed that substantially different advances would continue, the world dedicated itself to enjoy social networks.
+They are the most inclusive, independent, spontaneous new media.
+Their significant advantages gradually began to be popular with each day of technological advancement.
+One by one, each social network was appearing and gaining adherents: LinkedIn in 2003, Facebook in 2004, Twitter in 2006, Instagram in 2010, or Pinterest in 2011, to mention the most popular and used in our environment.

-In the world of marketing, some steps have been taken to take advantage of establishing a two-way, interactive, direct and real-time communication with each person through portable devices and the wireless internet connection.
-An investigation into the influence of “smartphones” or smartphones shows that the use is extended during daylight hours and that technology has improved life as it allows communication with others.
-Also that these types of phones have gained more ground due to the fact that they are the only ones to allow the use of social networks (Flores, Alvarado and Ramos, 2015).
+In marketing, they establish two-way, interactive, direct, and real-time communication with each person through portable devices and wireless internet connections.
+An investigation into the influence of “smartphones” shows that the use is extending during daylight hours.
+Technology has improved life as it allows communication with others; these types of phones have gained more ground because they are the only ones to allow the use of social networks (Flores, Alvarado, and Ramos, 2015).

-Every day it is discovered that the options and possibilities are greater and to take advantage of them, communication and marketing are trying to take steps to execute them.
-A study on fan engagement with football clubs on Facebook showed that the need for information, empowerment, and love for the brand are the main drivers of consumption, contribution, and creation respectively, (the three levels of involvement or commitment of fans with their teams), which revealed, in addition, that the interactive and collaborative nature of social networks can reinforce new, specific and more social motivations.
-Finally, the study shows that the main driver of the highest level of participation, which is creation, was the love of the brand, which shows that fans develop unique reactions with their favorite teams.
-The aforementioned study, one of the few in the investigation of fan relations and football through social networks, lays the foundations of how clubs and fans should interact online to obtain the greatest mutual benefit always at starting from a one-to-one relationship (Vale and Fernandes, 2018).
+Every day it is discovered that the options and possibilities are more significant, and communication and marketing are trying to take advantage of them.
+A study about fan engagement with football clubs on Facebook showed that the need for information, empowerment, and love for the brand are the main drivers of consumption, contribution, and creation.
+The three levels of involvement or commitment of fans with their teams revealed that social networks’ interactive and collaborative nature could reinforce new, specific, and more social motivations.
+Finally, the study shows that the main driver of the highest level of participation, creation, was the brand’s love, which shows that fans develop unique reactions to their favorite teams.
+The study mentioned above, one of the few in investigating fan relations and football through social networks, lays the foundations of how clubs and fans should interact online to obtain the most significant mutual benefit from a one-to-one relationship (Vale and Fernandes, 2018).

-Interpreting these attitudes, marketing or communication channels must be created through new media for companies and organizations as an effort to show that the digital world applied to these processes offers as many possibilities as the mind and passion for a discipline or practice permit.
+Companies and organizations must create marketing or communication channels through new media to show that the digital world applied to these processes offers as many possibilities as the mind and passion for a discipline or practice permit.
 “There is no doubt that social networks have become one of the most used media by millions of people across the globe, which converge in a specific place, that is to say, a website, to share with their contacts a diversity of information.
-This is precisely the objective of these interactive networks, which allow maintaining contact between users from all over the world, beyond the geographical distances that separate them, and precisely these communities feed on the content that people who consume service (Technology & computing”, 2019).
+The objective of these interactive networks, which allow maintaining contact between users from all over the world beyond the geographical distances that separate them, and precisely these communities feed on the content that people who consume service (Technology & computing”, 2019).

-In the Colombian environment, all this seems to have positioned itself in large volume: 97% use the internet to communicate and 78% to entertain themselves, in the last month in Colombia 79% entered the internet to consult social networks, 80% accessed daily and Facebook is the most used by 88%, Colombians between 16 and 54 years define the internet as the most important thing in their life and finally in 92% of homes some member has a smartphone (Government of Colombia, 2017).
+In the Colombian environment, all this seems to have positioned itself in large volume: 97% use the internet to communicate and 78% to entertain themselves; in the last month in Colombia, 79% entered the internet to consult social networks, 80% accessed daily and Facebook is the most used by 88%, Colombians between 16 and 54 years define the internet as the most crucial thing in their life, and finally in 92% of homes some member has a smartphone (Government of Colombia, 2017).

-Finally, remember a study that lets us see the specificity of the topic, in terms of habits and times, which states that the most effective time to publish on Facebook is from 1 pm to 4 pm, emphasizing 3 pm.
+Finally, remember a study that lets us see the specificity of the topic in terms of habits and times, which states that the most effective time to publish on Facebook is from 1 pm to 4 pm, emphasizing 3 pm.
 He also points out that it coincides with the moment when people usually have lunch and leave their jobs, going to their cell phones, noting that users check that social network at least 4 or 5 times.
-As for Twitter, the analysis carried out states that the moment of greatest traffic on this network is from Monday to Thursday from 1 pm to 3 pm and very little at night.
-We conclude, today there is a lot of willing technology and the obligation will be to use it (Santos, 2017).
+As for Twitter, the analysis carried out states that the moment of most incredible traffic on this network is from Monday to Thursday from 1 pm to 3 pm and very little at night.
+Today, we conclude much willing technology and its obligation to use it (Santos, 2017).

-Having said all the above about one-to-one communication with equal segmentation, we can say that effective, economically reasonable, direct and inclusive solutions arrive if we know how to use the new media and their full potential.
-If in a company or government office, the person who hires is not sensitive to these changes, he must understand that he must reinvent himself because the new times have completely surpassed him.
-To learn more about marketing or one-to-one communication, simply write to me at email@example.com and tell me about your project or need and I can surely help.
+Having said all the above about one-to-one communication with equal segmentation, we can say that practical, economically reasonable, direct, and inclusive solutions arrive if we know how to use the new media and their full potential.
+If the person who hires is not sensitive to these changes in a company or government office, he must understand that he must reinvent himself because the new times have completely surpassed him.
+To learn more about marketing or one-to-one communication, write to me at email@example.com and tell me about your project or need and I can surely help.